smithfield-studio/acf-svg-icon-picker/README.md

 });
 ```

-In case you do not want to store the icons in the theme folder, you can use the below filter to change the path to the icons directory to a custom location.
+In case you do not want to store the icons in the theme folder, you can use the filter below to change the path to an icons directory in a custom location.
 In this example, the icons are stored in the `WP_CONTENT_DIR . '/icons/'` folder.

 ```php